Fermont: Demographics

-With French being the dominant language within the community, Fermont is the world's northernmost Francophone settlement of any considerable size, being located about one degree of latitude north of Dunkirk.
-Although fluency in French is common in Nunavik and other points north, most in that region have adopted English as their primary language for communication outside their communities.
-In addition, a Franco-Yukonnais community can be found in Dawson City, Yukon, but it forms only a minority of the total population.

-Fermont can also be considered the northernmost town to speak a Romance language.

-City council

-The city council is composed of a mayor and six city councillors.
-As of October 2020 the mayor is Martin St-Laurent, and the councillors are Bernard Dupont, Danny Bouchard, Cindy Vignola, Marco Ouellet, Daniel Bergeron, and Shannon Power.
+Languages

 Economy

 The local economy is entirely dependent on the Mont Wright and Fire Lake mines owned by ArcelorMittal.
 Over 80% of municipal revenues come from mining operations.

 Average earnings for full-time workers was $63,982 in 2001, compared to $39,217 in Quebec as a whole.
 This went up to $70,102 in 2006, whereas the provincial average dropped to $37,722.

 The mine product is shipped to Port-Cartier on the Cartier Railway where it is converted to pellets.
-In 2006 the mine was affected by a labour dispute which lasted from early April to early June.
+In 2006, the mine was affected by a labour dispute which lasted from early April to early June.
 It was amicably resolved with a six-year contract renewal.

-Because of the town's disproportionately high number of (relatively prosperous) men compared to women and the few entertainment options in Fermont's climate, the adult entertainment industry is extremely lucrative in Fermont, and strippers can make a substantial amount of money for their profession.
+Because of the town's disproportionately high number of (relatively prosperous) men compared to women and the few entertainment options in Fermont's climate, the adult entertainment industry is extremely lucrative in Fermont; as such, strippers can make a substantial amount of money for their profession.